Zefeng2018/Plant-Gene-Expression-Prediction/README.md

 ## **Command line example:**

-    Rscript PGEP.R  -b bam_file_director/ -g genome.gtf -e gene_expression.txt -o outfile_name -m LR
+    Rscript PGEP.R  -b bam_file_directory/ -g genome.gtf -e gene_expression.txt -o outfile_name -m LR

 ## **:exclamation:Input request**

-_The alignment files (.bam files) contained in the file director (-b options) shoud be named as follows:_
+_The alignment files (.bam files) contained in the file directory (-b options) shoud be named as follows:_
 1. Histone modifications data from ChIP-Seq should be named as, e.g., H3K4me3.bam.
 2. DHS data should be named as e.g., DNaseI.bam.
 3. Transcription factors data from ChIP-Seq should be named as TF's name, e.g., AT1G22640.bam.

-Notes: all the .bam files shoud be indexed using samtools under same director before using this script.
+Notes: all the .bam files shoud be indexed using samtools under same directory before using this script.

 ## **Output file 1 : Predicted and original measured gene expression levels (log2)**